evillan0315/ai-planner/docs/DEPLOYMENT.md

 *   `VITE_APP_API_BASE_URL`: **Crucial.** This must be the public URL of your deployed backend server (e.g., `https://your-backend-api.com/api`).
 *   `VITE_FRONTEND_PORT`: The port your frontend application will be served from (e.g., `80` or `443` for public web servers).
 This is primarily used by the backend for OAuth callback URLs during the login process.
-*   `VITE_BASE_DIR`: **Crucial for AI Code Planner.** This is the **absolute path** to the `text-to-speech` project root on the machine where the backend is running.
-This is typically only relevant if your backend application is deployed on a server that has direct access to the `text-to-speech` project's files (e.g., in a development or local server setup, or a very specific monorepo deployment strategy).
+*   `VITE_BASE_DIR`: **Crucial for AI Code Planner.** This is the **absolute path** to the `ai-planner` project root on the machine where the backend is running.
+This is typically only relevant if your backend application is deployed on a server that has direct access to the `ai-planner` project's files (e.g., in a development or local server setup, or a very specific monorepo deployment strategy).
 In most standard production deployments, the frontend and backend are separate, and the backend would *not* have direct access to the frontend's local files.
 For typical production, you might need to reconsider how the AI Planner applies changes or provide a different mechanism if direct file system access isn't feasible or desired. **For standard frontend deployments, this variable often won't be used by the frontend itself, but the backend still requires it to apply plans.**

 **Example `.env` (production values):**